JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 ### 1.2 Let's import it

-Now our module has been declared, we can import it from somewhere else:
+Now, with our module declared, we can import it from somewhere else:

 ```javascript
  // SomeOtherModule.js